Census Tracts in Brazil

 Understanding Census Tracts in Brazil

-Census tracts also exhibit relatively homogeneous socioeconomic and demographic characteristics.
+Census tracts exhibit relatively homogeneous socioeconomic and demographic characteristics.
 This makes census tracts a very useful statistical tool in regression analysis and classification.

 The map below shows the 2022 census tracts in Curitiba, a major city in the Southern part of Brazil.